 Not all marketing cases are created equal, but if you can manage through these 5 marketing interview tips you will be in a great position to knock them all out of the ballpark.

-If you want to brush up on your case interview skills, schedule a practice session with us today.
+If you want to brush up on your case interview skills, check out our comprehensive online course.
+Then schedule a practice session with us today.
 We’ll get you on your way to answering marketing cases like a pro!